 Ask an Expert on Roman Shades

 Still have questions or can’t decide which Roman shades are right for you?
 Ask our knowledgeable window covering consultants at 3 Blind Mice Window Coverings.
 They will help you to choose the best option for you.
-Please feel free to contact us or you can call us at 858-452-6100.
 We also have a showroom located here in San Diego so you can also stop by to have a look at our wide selection of Roman shades and window treatments!